 The warranty period for this instrument is stated on your invoice and packing list.
 Please refer to these to determine appropriate warranty dates.

-Valhalla Scientific, Inc. will repair the instrument during the warranty period provided it is return to our repair and calibration facility freight prepaid.
+We will repair the instrument during the warranty period provided it is returned to Valhalla Scientific, Inc. freight prepaid.
 No other warranty is expressed or implied.

 Valhalla Scientific, Inc. is not liable for consequential damages.